michaelts1/RAR-Dictionary-Attack/README.md

-# RAR-Dictionary-Attack
+# RAR File Dictionary Attack
-Python program for cracking RAR files.
+Python 3 program for cracking RAR files using a dictionary attack.